top of page

 The Birth Control Revolution

 The contraceptive revolution started in the 1960s.
 Suddenly, women were able to delay, space, and avoid pregnancies.
 Birth control has been life-saving for us as women.
-It is one of the cheapest and most empowering inventions, and we at Mums & Bums are here for it.
+It is one of the most affordable and empowering inventions, and we at Mums & Bums are here to support it.

 A Brief History of Contraception